Inklingo

 imaginar

-Use 'imaginar' when you are guessing or assuming something by picturing it in your mind, often in a more casual or speculative way.
+Use 'imaginar' when you are guessing or assuming something, often in a more personal or speculative way.

 A friendly cartoon character standing between two simple, closed doors, one red and one blue, with a thoughtful, slightly puzzled expression and a small shrug, indicating they are trying to suppose or guess which door to choose.